Open 8am-5pm Monday to Friday

 • Digital pH Meter: Good for quick checks (but not a lab replacement).

-• Broadcast Spreader: For lime and fertilizer application.
+• Broadcast Spreader: For lime and amendment application.

 Where to Get Help: